sugimomoto/TeslaAPIPostmanCollection/README.md

 # Notes

-If you use this API, This API have to set Tesla account email and password, Also the access token for this API.

-You can get Access Token by this postman collection, However this access token can many control your tesla's functions.
+You can get an Access Token for the Tesla API by using this postman collection.
+This access token can control your tesla's functions.

 Access Tokens can be expired by changing your Tesla account password.